-While the percentages shown in the previous table represent the relative amounts of the Association's potential credit risk as it relates to recorded loan principal, a substantial portion of the Association's loans are collateralized.
+A substantial portion of the Association's loans are collateralized.
 Accordingly, the Association's exposure to credit loss associated with lending activities is considerably less than the recorded loan balances.
 An estimate of the Association's current loss exposure is indicated in the consolidated financial statements in the allowance for loan losses.

 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.

-Collateral held varies, but typically includes farmland and incomeproducing property, such as crops and livestock, as well as receivables.
+Collateral held varies, but typically includes farmland and income-producing property, such as crops and livestock, as well as receivables.
 Long-term real estate loans are secured by first liens on the underlying real property.
 Federal regulations state that long-term real estate loans are not to exceed 85 percent (97 percent if guaranteed or enhanced by a government agency) of the property's appraised value.
 However, a decline in a property's market value subsequent to loan origination or advances, or other actions necessary to protect the financial interest of the Association in the collateral, may result in loan to value ratios in excess of the regulatory maximum.

-The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with the Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$85.7 million, \$110.7 million and \$110.7 million at December 31, 2015, 2014 and 2013, respectively.
+The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with the Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$57.1 million, \$85.7 million and \$110.7 million at December 31, 2016, 2015, and 2014, respectively.
 Under the Agreements, Farmer Mac agrees to purchase loans from the Association in the event of default (typically four months past due), subject to certain conditions, thereby mitigating the risk of loss from covered loans.
 In return, the Association pays Farmer Mac commitment fees based on the outstanding balance of loans covered by the Agreements.
-Such fees, totaling \$378 for 2015, \$410 in 2014 and \$379 in 2013 are reflected in noninterest expense.
+Such fees, totaling \$312 for 2016, \$378 in 2015 and \$410 in 2014 are reflected in noninterest expense.

-In addition, the Association obtains Federal Guarantees through the Farm Service Agency and State of California Guarantees through Valley Small Business Development Corporation.
-In the event of default, Federal Guarantees cover a specific percent of principal and interest due on the loan while State guarantees cover a specific percent of principal and the same percentage of postdefault interest (up to ninety days from the default date).

-Credit enhancements with government agencies of \$2.2 million at year-end 2015, \$1.5 million at year-end 2014 and \$1 million at year-end 2013 were outstanding.
+In addition, the Association obtains Federal Guarantees through the Farm Service Agency and

+State of California Guarantees through Valley Small Business Development Corporation.
+In the event of default, Federal Guarantees cover a specific percent of principal and interest due on the loan while State guarantees cover a specific percent of principal and the same percentage of post-default interest (up to ninety days from the default date).
+Credit enhancements with government agencies of \$3.7 million at year-end 2016, \$2.2 million at year-end 2015 and \$1.5 million at year-end 2014 were outstanding.

 One credit quality indicator utilized by the Association is the Farm Credit Administration Uniform Loan Classification System that categorizes loans into five categories.
 The categories are defined as follows: